MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/referencesevents-property-vba-add-in-object-model.md

 ## Remarks

-The  **ReferencesEvents** property takes an argument and returns an[event source object](../../Glossary/vbe-glossary.md#event-source-object).
+The  **ReferencesEvents** property takes an argument and returns an [event source object](../../Glossary/vbe-glossary.md#event-source-object).
 The  **ReferencesEvents** object is the source for events that are triggered when references are added or removed.